AztecProtocol/aztec-packages/yellow-paper/docs/transactions/validity.md

 - **No double-spends**: No `nullifier` in the transaction `data` should be already present in the nullifier tree.
 - **No pending private function calls**: The `data` private call stack should be empty.
 - **Valid historic data**: The tree roots in the historic block data of `data` must match the tree roots of a block in the chain.
+- **Maximum block number not exceeded**: The transaction must be included in a block with height no greater than the value specified in `maxBlockNum` within the transaction's `data`.
 - **Preimages must match commitments in `data`**: The expanded fields in the transaction object should match the commitments (hashes) to them in the public `data`.
   - The `encryptedLogs` should match the `encryptedLogsHash` and `encryptedLogPreimagesLength` in the transaction `data`.
   - The `unencryptedLogs` should match the `unencryptedLogsHash` and `unencryptedLogPreimagesLength` in the transaction `data`.